UBC-MDS/DSCI_522_Group-11_Save-The-Earth/CONTRIBUTING.md

 ### Code of Conduct

-Bear in mind that participation in this project implies an agreement to abide by the Contributor Code of Conduct(CODE_OF_CONDUCT.md).
+Bear in mind that participation in this project implies an agreement to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Credits
 These guidelines for contribution are adapted from the [dplyr contributing guidelines](https://github.com/tidyverse/dplyr/blob/master/.github/CONTRIBUTING.md).